 but does not include an unpaid vendor of the vehicle under a hire-purchase agreement;

-“permit” means a permit issued under this Act and for the time being in force;
+permit means a permit issued under this Act and for the time being in force;

-“public vehicle” means any vehicle that is required to be licensed under this Act;
+public vehicle means any vehicle that is required to be licensed under this Act;

-“railway” means a railway within the meaning of the Government Railways Act 1904;
+railway means a railway within the meaning of the Government Railways Act 1904;

-“road” includes any street or place open to or used by the public, and all bridges and culverts and other things appurtenant thereto and used in connection therewith;
+road includes any street or place open to or used by the public, and all bridges and culverts and other things appurtenant thereto and used in connection therewith;

-“Schedule” means a schedule to this Act;
+Schedule means a schedule to this Act;

-“section” means a section of this Act;
+section means a section of this Act;

-“transport service” means any service for the carriage of passengers or goods, whether by road, rail, air, or water;
+transport service means any service for the carriage of passengers or goods, whether by road, rail, air, or water;

-“vehicle” means a vehicle propelled by any means, other than animal or human power, and includes an aircraft and a vessel, but does not include a vehicle used on a railway.
+vehicle means a vehicle propelled by any means, other than animal or human power, and includes an aircraft and a vessel, but does not include a vehicle used on a railway.

 (2) For the purposes of this Act, a trailer and a semi-trailer is a vehicle separate from, and is deemed to be driven by the driver of, the vehicle by which it is drawn.